 – Hidden treasures of Bakamuna –

 We turned in at Dambulla and then at Naula.
-It was a delightful drive, a little like the scenery on route to Trincomalee.
+It was a delightful drive, a little like the scenery en route to Trincomalee.
 Interweaving scrub, grass, tree and boulder ridden jungle, varying in its green and brown patches.

 At one point we were travelling along the thick green of the Wasgamuwa Park separated by the elephant fence.
 We passed the Elahera and the Bakamuna towns.
 From Bakamuna we were surprised to be directed to the new Dambulla-Polwathuwadiya expressway, still under construction.

 The road was wide and excellent for driving on.
 On either side, vast green fields spread endlessly blending into misty mountains and fleecy cloudscapes.
 The road was deserted and very rarely we came upon human habitation.
-Continuous inquiries on the whereabouts of the site at last brought us to a board that pointed to the Buduruwayaya archaeology site.
+Continuous inquiries on the whereabouts of the site, at last, brought us to a board that pointed to the Buduruwayaya archaeology site.

 He offered to take us to see the recumbent Buddha image that the site was famous for.
 We walked slowly under the huge shade trees.
 It was around 11 am.
 The bright morning sun tinted the tops of the trees with luminous patches and dappled the carpet of dried leaves on which we walked.
 The environs rang with the calls of the birds.
-We saw a pair of Malabar pied hornbills flying heavily in front of us.
+We saw a pair of Malabar Pied Hornbills flying heavily in front of us.

 These included a stone inscription and a siripatula stone – stone slabs on which the Buddha’s Sacred Foot Print is carved.
 Another object that looked like a small rectangular water trough about 7 inches in depth was also found at the site.